Woes Be Gone

 Absolutely.
 Most of our clients are Singapore-based, and we’ve done well in ranking for keywords like “product / service providers Singapore”.

 Some of our clients are multinational or can cater to an international audience, and we’ve ranked them for target keywords in the Google domains of various countries too.

-Yes, while we sign our clients to a 12-month contract, they can opt out as long as they give us 1 month’s advanced notice.
-But we do not recommend it.
-As emphasised already, to fully maximise the impact of SEO on your website, it takes a long-term game.
+Yes, while our clients work with us on a 12-month contract, they can opt out as long as they give us 1 month’s advanced notice.
+However, this is not recommended.
+To fully maximise the impact of SEO on your website, it takes a long-term game.

 We’ve found that a 12-month projection is the safest and most common timeline for ranking objectives to be achieved.

 Although there are very rare exceptions, SEO campaigns of less than 12 months often don’t get satisfactory ranking gains.

 Yes, though we prefer you to stay with us for a while.
 As mentioned above, SEO is a long game.
 An ongoing commitment to SEO will maximise the results.

 As part of our strategic planning, we do competitive analysis which includes “spying” on your competitors that are ranking highly in the search results, where you want your website to be.

 But not to worry!
 The “spying” tactics we refer to are totally legal, as they rely on readily available data which most non-SEO’s don’t know where to find or how to read.